kelvinlegacy/mission23_wiki/The-Creator.md

 _**Editor's Note:**  I've been working for the Creator for over six billion Earth years.
 I still do not know a damn thing about Him.
 Oh, I know Him, far better than everyone else on the planet except for maybe Thomas.
 But I still never know what He is gonna do or say about anything.
 He's predictable and not at the exact same time.
 I believe this article is best if we do a Q&A with the Creator and make it a FAQ._
 ***
 He is the Creator (always stylized with a upper-case C) , He is often called "The Creator of the Universe," "The Alpha and the Omega," and "The Great I Am."
-His two most popular names at today are, "Allah" and "God."
+His two most popular names at today are, "Allah" and "God.”
+As a religion emerges, especially any monotheistic one, His name has been created and He has answered calls (prayers) to it, even “Ramen.”

 A common question of, or thought about the Creator is: "Why did you create the Universe?"
 The Creator says, "I had to."
 He later adds, "It's way more than the total of what you all consider the universe, and that is way more than you can imagine."